 Think up new ways to serve lunchbox veggies with dips.
-For example, in one container, pack cooked broccoli with a wedge of lemon.
-Pair it with grated Parmesan for dipping.
-Match carrot and celery sticks with avocado pureed with fresh lime and salt.
-Double down on veggies with a creamy sweet potato dip paired with peppers.
+For example, pack cooked broccoli with lemon juice and parmesan for dipping.
+Eat carrots and celery sticks dipped in avocado pureed with fresh lime and a sprinkle of salt.
+Double down on veggies with a creamy sweet potato dip paired with slices of peppers.
 Blend a leftover, roasted sweet potato with cinnamon, nutmeg and a pinch of salt.
 Or make things easy with single-serve packaged guacamole, hummus, or ranch dressing!

 Bake them into chips

-Sweet potatoes, apples, carrots, beets, kale … many veggies and fruits can be sliced thin and baked into chips with a coating of oil, plus a sprinkle of salt or other spices.
+Sweet potatoes, apples, carrots, beets, kale … many fruits and veggies can be sliced thin and baked into chips with a coating of oil, plus a sprinkle of salt and other spices.
 Or make them cheesy!
 Try baking breaded zucchini chips with panko breadcrumbs and freshly grated Parmesan cheese.

 Turn them into fun shapes

-Use cookie cutters to make fruit and veggies into shapes.
+Use cookie cutters to create fun shapes out of your fruits and veggies.
 Cucumbers cut into stars, peppers cut into flowers, and melon shaped into small balls make eating the rainbow hard to resist.

 Spread something creamy on top

-Pair a fruit or veggie with something creamy and it becomes a tempting treat.
+Pair fruits and veggies with something creamy and it becomes a tempting treat.
 Try apples with peanut butter or celery sticks with peanut butter and raisins for traditional ants on a log.
-Use almond or cashew butter for different nutrients and flavors, or Sunbutter Sunflower Spread for a nut-free version.
-For a treat every once in a while, spread pineapple chinks or apple slices with chocolate spread!
+Use almond or cashew butter for different nutrients and flavors, or sunflower seed spread for a nut-free version.
+For a treat every once in a while, spread pineapple chunks or apple slices with chocolate hazelnut spread!